FekDN/GABE/README.md

 For practical PEFT and compression, **truncating to K = 2** is recommended.
 Including $B_3$ adds parameters and compute without capturing meaningful functional curvature.

-### 8. KV-Cache Routing Signal Confirmed, Compression Infeasible
+### 8. KV-Cache Routing Signal Confirmed, Static Compression Infeasible

 Activation-space GABE on GPT-2's KV cache degrades perplexity by **+628% at minimum** (K=6, 1.7× compression) — not viable.
 However, predicting $\alpha$ from the query $Q$ via a small router achieves **Pearson r = 0.905** (MSE 0.185× vs static baseline), confirming that KV-cache coefficients are highly predictable from input.
 Dynamic routing is viable; static compression is not.